 Experience in maintaining a client and donor database is preferred.

-Bilingual language skills in English and Spanish .
+Bilingual language skills in English and Spanish are preferred.

 Strong written and verbal communication skills, with the ability to interpret written and oral instructions are desired.